ChrisKjellqvist/chriskjellqvist.github.io/index.markdown

   projects for the students and my input was considered in assigning grades.
 The audience for office hours was much different than my earlier classes because the material itself was much more challenging and oriented more towards grad students.
-This has been my favorite class to TA.

 ## Spring 2018